 - Attend all three board meetings, 5:30-7:30 PM, during the academic year at the UCSC;

-- Provide feedback and evaluation of UCSC’s programs, events, resources, and services;
+- Provide feedback and input on UCSC’s programs, events, resources, and services;

 - The 16-member Advisory Board represents UCSC’s key constituencies: